 Keeping a laptop, notebook or netbook connected to the internet on a long-distance overland journey doesn’t come out of the box.
 However several technological changes since 2007 made it easier than ever before.
 It marks the start of even bigger changes for those who travel in the years to come.

-The 2G and 3G Internet revolution for laptop travelers
+The 2G, 3G, 4G Internet revolution for laptop travelers

 Wireless technology has dramatically increased Internet access for travellers over the past 5 years starting in 2005 / 2006.
 It’s especially true for Middle-Eastern and Asian countries where cell phone networks have expanded rapidly.
 This development driven by several recent trends marks the end of time-consuming logistics to find a local internet café.

-In the past years many cell phone networks have been upgraded with 2G and/or 3G services allowing data communication (ie: internet) and phone calls at the same time.
+In the past years many cell phone networks have been upgraded with 3G services and some already with 4G allowing data communication (ie: internet) and phone calls at the same time.
 So whenever a cellphone is within reach of a wireless cellular signal, there's the possibility to connect to the internet too.

 More frequent internet access at random locations leads to better decisions on how and where the journey goes.